gdevika423/devika-portfolio/content/_index.md

 <section class="hero">

-  <p class="eyebrow">Product Documentation Systems Leader</p>
+  <p class="eyebrow">Documentation Systems Leader</p>
+  <p class="hero-status">Currently consulting independently · 15+ years leading documentation functions in enterprise SaaS, fintech, and networking software</p>
   <h3>Building documentation systems that make complex products usable at scale</h3>
   <p class="hero-subtitle">
-    I lead documentation teams and the AI-enabled systems they run on, turning fragmented content efforts into a governed, measurable function that scales with the product.
+    I've led documentation teams and built the AI-enabled systems they run on, turning fragmented content efforts into a governed, measurable function that scales with the product.
     <br>
     My focus is building the operating model, the editorial standards, and the <span class="kw">AI-assisted</span> workflows that let a documentation team grow without growing headcount 1:1.
   </p>